groupvine/gv-doc/3-send/1-sendOnline.md

 <span id="gv-3send-1sendOnline-start"></span>
 ### Where to start

-To compose and send an email from your online account, select **New Email** and then select **Prepare email online**.
+If you have an Admin or Editor role, you can compose and send emails from your online account.
+First select **New Email** and then select **Prepare email online**.

 By default the **New** tab is selected to create a new email from